-Struggling to enjoy motherhood?
-Parenting stress can make your day ten times worse than it needs to be.
+Parenting stress can make it hard to enjoy motherhood and being a mom.
 Learn how to stop feeling stressed and be more carefree.

 There’s something about stress that makes your day ten times worse than it needs to be.

 One time, I drove to the library to drop off overdue books only to find that it was closed.
 Great, I thought.
 Now I have to go back another day.
 I just wasted 20 minutes driving here for nothing.
 I can barely manage my time.

-Then it filters to the rest of my day.
-I got frustrated with my kindergartener when we had to walk back to his classroom for a forgotten lunch bag.
-This extra time only made us even later to pick up my two-year-old twins from preschool.
+Then, the stress filters to the rest of your day.
+I got frustrated with my son when we had to walk back to his classroom for a forgotten lunch bag.
+This extra time only made us even later to pick up his brothers from preschool and threw off our schedule.

 I found myself racing through traffic, trying to beat the clock.
-We finally arrive at the preschool, just to have one of my twins refuse to sit in the car seat.
+We finally arrive at the preschool, only to have one of the twins refuse to sit in the car seat.

 And this is what our patience is up against—no wonder we lose it so quickly (and feel intense guilt after).

 How to enjoy motherhood

-But then I wondered, what if I treat these incidents like it’s no big deal?
+But then I wondered, what if I treated these incidents like they were no big deal?

 I’ve learned how quickly a hassle can escalate into the rest of the day, and how tough it can be to turn a bad day around.
 That’s why it’s so important to be more carefree about these hassles.

 Because they’re just that—hassles.
 Another five minutes out of your day, another task to add to your to-do list.
 But at least that’s it.
 They’re gone the next day, if not sooner.

 Let’s say you come home to a pile of dishes that’s been sitting in the sink since breakfast.
 Instead of heaving a sigh of frustration, what if you say, It’s there, but I’ll deal with it at some point.